Murphy Jensen: Business ownership and activism

 After winning the 1993 French Open with Luke, the Jensen brothers became a center-court attraction.
 Murphy turned to drugs and alcohol to cope with the stress of his new-found success and celebrity status.
 In 1995, he missed a mixed-doubles match at Wimbledon with Brenda Schultz-McCarthy and his family feared he had been kidnapped.
+During this period of his life Murphy partnered with the very popular Jimmy Buffett to open a Bait Shack in Key West.

 After losing in the first round of the 1999 US Open, feeling the pressure of work and family responsibilities (his son, William, was born a few weeks after the tournament), Jensen found himself in the throes of addiction.
 A hotel manager noticed Jensen's apparent crisis and contacted an interventionist, who asked Jensen to consider treatment for addiction recovery.
 Jensen agreed, and has since been in recovery from alcohol and drug addiction.

 In 2014, Jensen met serial entrepreneur Daniella Tudor, also in treatment for addiction recovery.
 After leaving recovery, the two worked together towards improving addiction recovery awareness.
 In 2016, Jensen, Tudor, and business owner Jen Mallory co-founded WEconnect, a web application platform designed to assist patients with addiction recovery after treatment.
 Described as a "social-purpose corporation", WEconnect's business platform is centered around providing "accountability for an individual's recovery activities by closing the gap in communication with their support network."
 In June 2016, WEconnect won the TechCrunch Seattle Meet-Up, and was then chosen as the wildcard battlefield startup at TechCrunch Disrupt San Francisco in September later that year.